cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpaddmirrors.md

 $ gpaddmirrors -o /home/gpadmin/sample_mirror_config
 ```

-Add mirroring to an existing Greenplum Database system using a different set of hosts from your primary data:
+Add mirroring to an existing Cloudberry Database system using a different set of hosts from your primary data:

 ```shell
 $ gpaddmirrors -i mirror_config_file